Head & pronotum

 Both sexes fully winged.
-Female dark brown, tibiae, tarsi and antennal segment III largely yellow; fore wing pale with dark setae; male mainly yellow with brown markings.
+Female dark brown, tibiae, tarsi and antennal segment III largely yellow; fore wing pale with dark setae.
+Antennae 8-segmented; segments III–IV each with forked sense cone, VIII scarcely longer than VII.
 Head slightly longer than wide, projecting weakly in front of eyes; three pairs of ocellar setae present, pair III as long as anterolateral margin of ocellar triangle, arising just anterior to lateral margins; postocular setae pair I present, pair IV as long as diameter of one hind ocellus.
-Antennae 8-segmented; segments III–IV with sensorium forked, VIII scarcely longer than VII.
-Pronotum with 5 pairs of major setae; anteromarginal setae distinctly shorter than anteroangulars, one pair of minor setae present medially between posteromarginal submedian setae.
+Pronotum with 5 pairs of major setae; anteromarginal setae distinctly shorter than anteroangulars, one pair of minor setae present medially between posteromarginal submedian setae; upper surface of fore coxae without microtrichia on sculpture lines.
 Metanotum with 2 pairs of setae at anterior margin, campaniform sensilla absent.
 Fore wing with 2 complete rows of veinal setae.
-Abdominal tergites IV–VIII with paired ctenidia, on VIII anterolateral to spiracle; tergite VIII with no posteromarginal comb of microtrichia.
+Abdominal tergites IV–VIII with paired ctenidia, on VIII anterolateral to spiracle; tergite VIII with no posteromarginal comb of microtrichia but with a few triangular lobes laterally.
 Sternites III–VII without discal setae.

-F. tenuicornis is one of the few species of Frankliniella that is associated with grasses, and unlike most other members of the genus the head projects forward slightly in front of the compound eyes.
+This is one of the few species of Frankliniella that is associated with grasses, and unlike most other members of the genus the head projects forward slightly in front of the compound eyes.
 Currently 230 species are listed in the genus Frankliniella, with up to 130 further names placed into synonymy (Nakahara, 1997).
-This high rate of synonymy has been due to unrecognized variability in size and color of so many species.
-Scarcely ten of these species are considered not native to the Americas, and F. tenuicornis is possibly one of these.
+Unlike many of these species, tenuicornis is probably native to Eurasia.

 Frankliniella tenuicornis (Uzel)